Zdravko Šotra: Early life

-Šotra was born in the village of Kozice, near Stolac (modern Bosnia and Herzegovina), into an ethnic Serb family as the seventh child of Mara and Đorđe Šotra.
-As a young child his family moved to Kosovo just prior to the outbreak of World War II, where he would grow up.
+Šotra was born in the village of Kozice, near Stolac (modern-day Bosnia and Herzegovina), into an ethnic Serb family as the seventh child of Mara and Đorđe Šotra.
+As a child his family moved to Kosovo just prior to the outbreak of World War II, where he would grow up.

 Career

 Šotra graduated from the Faculty of Dramatic Arts, University of Arts in Belgrade with a degree in film directing.
 He began his professional career at TV Belgrade, working there since its inception.

 His film Zona Zamfirova (2002) was watched by a record 1.2 million people in Serbia.

-He has directed several television mini-series based on novels by Mir-Jam: Ranjeni orao, Greh njene majke, Nepobedivo srce and Samac u braku.
+He directed several television mini-series based on novels by Mir-Jam: Ranjeni orao, Greh njene majke, Nepobedivo srce and Samac u braku.

+In his films, he frequently portrayed historical events from Serbian history, which had a considerable influence on the way these events are perceived in Serbian popular culture.
+Notable among his works are the documentary Where the Yellow Lemon Blooms and the feature film Battle of Kosovo.

-Personal life
+Personal life and death

 Šotra was married to the former beauty queen Nikica Marinović.
-Together they have a son Marko who is a television director employed at the Serbian state television.
+Together they had a son, Marko, who is a television director employed at the Serbian state television.

-He is a fan of Red Star Belgrade.
+He was a fan of Red Star Belgrade.

+Šotra died on 8 October 2025, at the age of 92.